Open Seasonal Positions:

 Watershed’s year round staff is supplemented during the summer by seasonal employees.
-These Summer Staff members are essential to the operation of the residency program and are an integral part of the Watershed team.
+These summer staff members are essential to the operation of the residency program and are an integral part of the Watershed team.
 Positions include work in the studio, kitchen and dining room, administrative office, and housekeeping.

 While each staff position has specific responsibilities and duties, a strong emphasis is placed on teamwork.
 Friendliness, politeness and interpersonal communication skills are vital to working effectively in a dynamic environment that is often intense and demanding.
 Staff are expected to conduct themselves in a professional manner at all times and to contribute to the general upkeep and appearance of the facilities.
 The focus of all work is to provide an exceptional experience to our resident artists.

-Position Descriptions and Applications
+Seasonal Position Descriptions and Applications

 Studio Staff (3 positions) are responsible for the general appearance and efficient operation of Watershed’s residential studio environment.
 Studio Staff members interface with the resident artists on a daily basis and are expected to facilitate the organization of group firings and address the resident artists’ studio needs.
 They are responsible for material inventory, clay production, equipment, buildings and grounds maintenance and repair, and general custodial duties.
 They also assist with special Watershed events.